practicalwriter/owncloud_quickstart/index.md

 #### Configuring Proxy Connections

-You may configure a proxy connection by editing your a configuration file.
+You may configure a proxy connection by editing your configuration file.
 The file's location varies depending on the operating system:

 Operating System | Location
 ---------------- | --------